My Story-telling Journey

-And then there is this lass in my neighbourhood called Barbra [not her real name] who started showing an interest in me way back in 2005 after I cleared my high school studies.
+And then there is this lass in my neighbourhood named Kate who started showing an interest in me way back in 2005 after I cleared my high school studies.
 In December of that year when I visited her home, she gave me a jumper that I loved wearing when I was in Starehe Institute in 2006.

-Though I was never infatuated with Barbra, I sometimes earlier in this decade enjoyed dropping by her shop in our hometown of Kiserian to talk about - yes, you guessed it right - sex and relationships.
+Although I was never infatuated with Kate, I have to confess that earlier in this decade, I enjoyed dropping by her shop in our hometown of Kiserian to talk about - yes, you guessed it right - sex and relationships.
 I found her talks insightful and exciting in an immoral way.
 She at one time took advantage of my visits to her shop by asking me to take her for outings in a posh hotel.

-One late evening in the year 2013 as I was taking a leisurely walk in Kiserian, I chanced to meet with Barbra as she was walking to her home, or rather, her parents' home where she lived.
-When we met, she asked me to accompany her.
+I will never forget the night in 2013 when I came close to being seduced by Kate.
+That night, I was taking a leisurely walk in Kiserian when I chanced to meet with Kate as she was walking to her home, or rather, her parents' home where she lived.
+After we met, she asked me to accompany her.
 And like a fool, I gave in to her request.

-Of Barbra asking me to accompany her to her home that late evening reminds me of the story in the Book of Proverbs about a young simple man lacking judgement who, as he was going down the street, met a woman who led him astray with her smooth talk.
-That's why I have said I gave in to Barbra's request like a fool.
+Kate asking me to accompany her to her home that night reminds me of a story in the book of Proverbs about a young simple man lacking judgement who, as he was going down the street, met a woman who led him astray with her smooth talk.
+That's why I have said I gave in to Kate's request like a fool.

-And, as you might already be thinking, Barbra tried to seduce me as we strolled to her home.
-She asked me to fondle her breasts but I resisted the temptation.
-Then she implored me to carry her in my arms but I again resisted the temptation.
+And, as you might already be thinking, Kate asked me to fondle her breasts that night, but I resisted the temptation.
+Then she implored me to carry her in my arms and I again resisted the temptation.
 Mark you, she was cajoling me to do all that during dark hours as we walked on lonely paths surrounded by bushes and trees.

-Looking back, I am feeling grateful that I resisted the temptations that Barbra lay on me that late evening because if I had fondled her breasts or carried her in my arms, I would most probably have explored her further in one of the surrounding bushes during that dark hour.
+Looking back, I am feeling grateful that I resisted the temptations that Kate lay on me that night in 2013 because if I had fondled her breasts or carried her in my arms, I would most probably have explored her further in one of the surrounding bushes during that dark hour.
 And who knows?
 I might have picked up a disease or made her pregnant.
 Today, she could be pestering me to help her take care of a child I wasn't prepared to bring up.